 - The service's responsibility for the child begins when placed in the staff's care by parent or guardian, or when they arrive from school for the afternoon session.
 If a child is to be absent on a day they are normally booked, the family must notify the service as soon as possible.
-The rules for Allowable Absences under CCMS will be followed in relation to all absences.
-Failure to notify and absence will incur a fee. - If a child who is enrolled with the service, but is not on the Roll for a particular day, arrives at the service, the Nominated Supervisor, or other relevant staff member will be contacted immediately to see if the child has been booked in for the day. - If a child has not been enrolled they must not be taken into care unless in the case of an emergency.
+The rules for Allowable Absences under CCMS will be followed in relation to all absences. - If a child who is enrolled with the service, but is not on the Roll for a particular day, arrives at the service, the Nominated Supervisor, or other relevant staff member will be contacted immediately to see if the child has been booked in for the day. - If a child has not been enrolled they must not be taken into care under any circumstances.
 In this case, please contact the school and/or child's parents (if possible) immediately.